In English

 3.6.Eye glasses and optometry

-Eye glasses need to be prescribed by either an ophthalmologist or an optometrist.
+Eye glasses need to be prescribed by either an ophthalmologist or an optician.
 One can apply reimbursement from either eye glasses or contact lenses.
 Should your purchase consist only on eye glass frames, it is not reimbursable.
 Reimbursement can be paid for the first time after membership of one year.
 After this you can apply reimbursement every two years.

 Maximum amount of reimbursement is EUR 350 and it is paid after two years has passed from previous reimbursement of eye glasses.
 This is based on the purchase date printed on your purchase receipt.